On this page

 Salary deductions

-If you work in Scotland and earn over a certain amount you’ll pay tax from your earnings.
+If you earn over a certain amount you’ll pay tax from your earnings.
 This is for the public services provided by the government, like healthcare and pensions.

 Normally, your employer takes away income tax and national insurance from your salary.